Introduction to Visual Literacy: Digital Video and Storytelling

 Media literacy expert Stephen Apkon goes so far as to say that “images must be accompanied by a narrative if they are to have any value.”
 Stories provide context to information, which engages attention and makes information easier to learn and remember.

-The combination of storytelling with visual imagery is an especially effective way to engage learners (Cozolinas, 2010, pp.163-164).
+The combination of storytelling and visual imagery is an especially effective way to engage learners (Cozolinas, 2010, pp.163-164).
 A particularly effective way to create stories with pictures is through moving images, or video.

 Video stories powerfully affect the brain, through what are called mirror neurons.
 According to brain researcher Marco Iacoboni, mirror neurons are a part of the brain that respond to the actions of another human being such that when you observe the pleasant or unpleasant experiences of another person, your mind imitates these actions.
 This is what allows us to feel empathy.
 (Apkon, p.
 82) According to Apkon, “our mirror neurons fire just as easily when we watch an action on the screen as when we see it in real life.”
 (Apkon, p.84) And Princeton University psychology professor Uri Hasson states that “now we have scientific proof that some filmmakers actually take over a viewer’s brain” (Apkon, p.
 88).